Missing (novel series): Characters

 A governmental unit whose mission is to counter and push back the creatures of the other world.
 They apply scientific methods in order to develop better methods of combating the other world.
 At the same time they have found that wider knowledge of the supernatural provides openings for those creatures to rise from the subconscious ooze to our conscious world.
 Therefore The Agency seeks to classify and remove any 'true' account about the other world.
 They are capable of erasing a person's memories.

 Media

 Light novels

-There are thirteen light novels in the Missing series.